 Qigong practice aims to transform and enhance our vitality and human life functions.

 Although “Qigong” is from Chinese words 气功, although Chinese has the longest (over 2500 years) qigong history, there were quite a few practices originating from outside of China.
-They have different names, but they are also qigong according to that definition.
+They have different names, but they also involve qigong in their practice.

-This includes Reiki, Tantric, Yoga, relaxation therapy, meditation, Psychotherapy, visualization, imagination and so on.
-If they ever use consciousness inwardly to improve human body and mind, they are qigong, just in different forms and have different focuses.
+This includes Tantric, Yoga, Reiki, relaxation therapy, meditation, Psychotherapy, visualization, imagination and so on.
+That being said, if any practice ever uses consciousness to improve human body mind and energy, they are qigong, just in different forms and have different focuses.